LinuxForHealth/connect-r-and-d/CONTRIBUTING.md

     Standard data formats, including HL7 FHIR R4, HL7 MLLP and EDI, with easy extensiblity to support any format.

-Instructions for developer setup can be found [here] (https://linuxforhealth.github.io/docs/developer-setup.html).
+Instructions for developer setup can be found [here](https://linuxforhealth.github.io/docs/developer-setup.html).

 ## Testing